DavidJCobb/wmp-svg/lab/wmplayer.md

 * A built-in system for playlists.
 * Accordingly, "loop" cycles from each end of the playlist to the other, and "shuffle" randomizes playback order.
 "Previous" and "next" buttons are offered as well.

+We match WMP's "Library" theme (the normal) and the "Now Playing" theme (wherein player controls are overlaid on the playing media).
+Our "Library" light theme is barebones, but the "Library" dark theme attempts to match the original WMP 11 dark theme (from Windows XP, as I recall) very closely.
+You can set `data-theme` to `dark` to enable the dark theme, or add the `data-overlay-controls` boolean attribute to enable the "Now Playing" theme.

+CSS variables are offered to allow configuration of the player's visuals.

 ### Usage notes